frontendpatterns/frontendpatterns.dev/src/content/patterns/responsive-design.md

 ---
 # Responsive Design

-Create layouts that adapt gracefully to different screen sizes and devices.

 ## Problem

 Without this pattern, the premise that creating layouts that adapt gracefully to different screen sizes and devices falls apart, and small changes trigger cascading regressions.